 - The project will occur post October 2018.

-Applications for Round 1 are now open and close at 5pm AEST on Monday, 18 June 2018.
+Applications for Round 1 are now closed.

 FRRR uses an online grants administration system.
 All applications for the Repair-Restore-Renew (RRR) program will be submitted via FRRR's Grants Gateway online portal.

 Please download and save the How-To Guide and the Grants Gateway FAQs to your desktop, and read through them thoroughly to help get you started.
 You may need to refer to them during the application process.
 We also encourage you to watch this introductory clip about the 'Activity Tree' (formerly referred to as the Purpose Tree), which you'll need to understand to apply.